This Is Why Trump's Tax Reform Won't Matter For Growth

 Government Spending Trends

-When it comes to federal spending, there are only a few major categories that are commonly discussed, namely defense spending, entitlements, social security and debt interest.
-Obviously the government spends money on a wide array of issues but those categories are a very large part of the budget that are discussed as areas of potential change.
+When it comes to federal spending, there are only a few major categories that are commonly discussed, namely defense spending, entitlements, social security, and debt interest.
+Obviously, the government spends money on a wide array of issues, but those categories are a very large part of the budget that are discussed as areas of potential change.

 Firstly, defense spending, while a large nominal figure, has actually been declining as a percentage of the economy quite substantially.
 Spending on defense, while over $600 billion, is just over 4% of the size of the economy.
 That is in comparison to defense spending that was almost 16% of GDP in the 1950s.